abelgvidal/phrasalverbs/README.md

 ## bang out
 to write something quickly
 - I wrote nothing for two months and then I banged out a story just the morning I submitted it to The New Yorker.

+## bank on
+to depend on something
+- Since last year, John is banking on the money of their family.

+## bargain for / on
+to expect something to happen
+- Last holidays in the north, we had not bargained on an entire week of rain.
+- I hadn't bargained on my father being here fo so long.

+## barge in / into
+to enter by surprise in a room
+- You just cannot go barging into every room without notice.

+to interrupt
+- Sorry to barge in, but did I here you say it is your first time here?

+## bark out
+to shout
+- They barged in the room in the same moment the officer bark out the order.

+## bash in
+to break into
+- Someone has bashed in the car and stealed the radio.